openvinotoolkit/openvino/docs/notebooks/110-ct-segmentation-quantize-nncf-with-output.rst

     INT8 model size: 1940.41 KB

-Compare Metrics for the original model and the quantized model to be sure that there no degradation. `⇑ <#Table-of-content:>`__
+Compare Metrics for the original model and the quantized model to be sure that there no degradation.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 .. code:: ipython3